fermyon/developer/content/spin/install.md

 {{ startTab "macOS"}}

 There are multiple ways to install Spin.
 The easiest is to use the installer script, hosted on this site.
-The script installs Spin along with a starter set of templates and plugins.
+The script installs Spin along with a starter set of templates and plugins:

 <!-- @selectiveCpy -->